kmkolasinski/AwesomeBump/README.md

 License
 =======

-AB is using tinyobjloader for loading the OBJ files: https://github.com/syoyo/tinyobjloaderCube maps textures were taken from Humus page [link](http://www.humus.name/index.php?page=Textures)
+AB is using tinyobjloader for loading the OBJ files: https://github.com/syoyo/tinyobjloader

+Cube maps textures were taken from Humus page [link](http://www.humus.name/index.php?page=Textures)

 This program is free software: you can redistribute it and/or modify